 Health Conditions Related to Genetic Changes

-At least 16 mutations in the SMARCA4 gene can cause Coffin-Siris syndrome.
+Approximately 40 variants (also known as mutations) in the SMARCA4 gene have been found to cause Coffin-Siris syndrome.
 This condition is characterized by delayed development, abnormalities of the fifth (pinky) fingers or toes, and characteristic facial features that are described as coarse.
-The SMARCA4 gene mutations involved in Coffin-Siris syndrome are germline mutations, which means that they are present in cells throughout the body.
-The mutations change single protein building blocks (amino acids) in or remove an amino acid from the BRG1 protein.
-Although it is unclear how these changes affect SWI/SNF complexes, researchers suggest that SMARCA4 gene mutations result in abnormal chromatin remodeling.
+The SMARCA4 gene variants involved in Coffin-Siris syndrome are germline variants, which means that they are present in cells throughout the body.
+The variants change single protein building blocks (amino acids) in or remove an amino acid from the BRG1 protein.
+Although it is unclear how these changes affect SWI/SNF complexes, researchers suggest that SMARCA4 gene variants result in abnormal chromatin remodeling.
 Disturbance of this process alters the activity of many genes and disrupts several cellular processes, which could explain the diverse signs and symptoms of Coffin-Siris syndrome.
 People with Coffin-Siris syndrome do not appear to have an increased risk of cancer (see below).More About This Health Condition

 Rhabdoid tumor predisposition syndrome

-In addition to the germline mutation affecting one copy of the SMARCA4 gene in each cell, an additional genetic change that deletes the normal copy of the gene is needed for a tumor to develop.
+In addition to the germline variant affecting one copy of the SMARCA4 gene in each cell, an additional genetic change that deletes the normal copy of the gene is needed for a tumor to develop.
 This additional change is present only in the cancerous cells.
-Such changes are known as somatic mutations.
-In combination, the germline and somatic mutations lead to the absence of BRG1 protein.
+Such changes are known as somatic variants.
+In combination, the germline and somatic variants lead to the absence of BRG1 protein.
 This absence likely impairs the tumor suppressor functions of the protein, but the specific mechanism that leads to rhabdoid tumors is unknown.More About This Health Condition